 OIE official attestation: self-declaration "free status of ASF for domestic and wild pigs kept in captivity"

-Up until the 4st of November 2019, 4083 carcasses of wild boar have been analyzed for ASF, among which 828 have been confirmed viropositive for African swine fever.
+Up until the 3rd of December 2019, 4340 carcasses of wild boar have been analyzed for ASF, among which 829 have been confirmed positive for African swine fever (ASF).
 All the infected carcasses are located within the zone II.

 Based on the literature, the impossibility of demonstrating in the laboratory the presence of a remnant of the wild boar's DNA (negative beta-actin) in a bone found in the open air indicates that more than 6 months have elapsed since the death of the animal (cf. article "porcine bone samples/left in open-air" - Biomedical Reports).